marcingminski/sqlwatch/README.md

 * 2017
 * 2019

->>Although Docker and Linux work, the Windows-only WMI basd disk utilisation collector will fail.
+> Although Docker and Linux work, the Windows-only WMI based disk utilisation collector will fail.

 # Installation
 The easiest way to install SQLWATCH is to use [dbatools](https://github.com/sqlcollaborative/dbatools):